linearray/mealstrom/README.md

 Mealstrom is a way of modeling, storing and running (business) processes using PostgreSQL.
 It is based on an idea that [Jakob Sievers](http://canned.primat.es/) had when we both worked at a payment service provider.

-It is a remedy for a number of drawbacks of using relational database systems directly for the same task, while still building on some of their strengths.
+It is a remedy for a number of drawbacks of using relational database systems for the same task directly, while still building on some of their strengths.

 You often want to store not just the current state of a process instantiation, but keep a log of all steps taken so far.
 Obviously you cannot simply update the previous state in a relational database.